 Core Business Process

 This is a is an arrangement granted to an employee who needs to be absent from the work during working hours.
 They are two types of leaves i.e. Paid and Unpaid leave.
 Paid leave has 2.5 days per month.
-Unpaid leave is an arrangement granted to an employee who needs to be absent from the work during working hours but not paid.
+Unpaid leave is an arrangement granted to an employee who needs to be absent from the work during working hours but not paid as the days applied for might be outside the allowed.

 There are two types of leave managements i.e. Labor broking leave management and admin leave management.